 I came across this article, while researching this problem: Google Program Can Automatically Caption Photos.
 It’s pretty impressive on Google’s part.

 It doesn’t matter if people have lifted pictures for two decades.
-Pretty soon, there will be nowhere to hide.
+Pretty soon there’ll be nowhere to hide.

 There is a lot of talk about “machines taking over”.
 It’s a dramatic statement but the fact is, my Kindle Fire has a pretty good idea what I am going to type.
 For example, when a new person come to the site, I welcome them.
 As soon as I put my cursor in a comment box, the word “Welcome” comes up.